 IMPORTANT - Inform the KU TA Coordinator, Ms. Wendy Pursell, email@example.com ASAP if you intend to drop/add a class BEFORE you make the change.
 If classes are dropped/added after the first day of classes, you may be charged for the class. ****Seek guidance before making any class changes.****

 How do I know if I am eligible for Federal Tuition Assistance?

-At this time, students serving in the Army (Active, National Guard, and Reserve) and Air Force (Active and Reserve) are eligible for TA.
-Students serving in the other services should read the TA Guidelines for their branch to determine eligibility.
+Currently, students serving in the Army (Active, National Guard, and Reserve) and Air Force (Active and Reserve) are eligible for TA.
+Students serving in the other services should contact their branch of service to determine eligibility.

 Note: Military members who have been flagged at their unit, have a TA Hold due to debt, GPA or other, are usually not eligible for TA.

 When can I apply for TA and what is the application deadline?

 Each branch of service has their own enrollment and deadline rules.
 Follow the guidelines for your military branch.